 We are a lot of things, but first and foremost, we are gamers.
-We cut our chops on Pokémon and The Legend of Zelda: Ocarina of Time as kids and have kept playing since.
-We mostly play on Xbox and are ecstatic about Microsoft’s ID@Xbox initiative, but play on any platform.
-We’re currently playing games Minecraft Dungeons, Final Fantasy VII Remake and Itta and are excited for games like Ghosts of Tsushima, Baldo, Kingdoms of the Dump, and Gods and Monsters.
+We cut our teeth on Pokémon and The Legend of Zelda: Ocarina of Time as kids and have kept playing since.
+We’re currently playing games Grounded, Carrion and The Messenger and are excited for games like Windbound, Griefhelm, Kingdoms of the Dump, and Gods and Monsters.

 But, to paraphrase Walt Whitman, we contain multitudes.
 In addition to gaming, we love to read.
 We have a PhD in hispanic literary studies and have extensively studied books, poems, plays, essays, and everything in between (including video games) that has been produced throughout the Spanish-speaking world.
 We bring all of the academic skills we’ve leveled up to Axolotl Translation Services.

 Our translation skills come from literary translation.
 This is how we’re different.
 We understand how art operates and expertly understand literary conventions and storytelling.
-We combine this with our expert localization skills and offer your game the same experience in Spanish.
-We’re excited to localize your game to broaden your audience and get more players enjoying the game you’ve put your heart and soul into.
+We combine this with our expert localization skills and offer your game the same unique experience in Spanish.

 Our Philosophy (Why we picked the axolotl)

 Few animals get a reaction like the axolotl.
-It has a strange, science-fiction charm, endearing to some and the stuff of nightmares to others.
-Native to Mexico, the axolotl is as unique as it is rare.
-They are also neotenic, meaning that they delay the physiological development of their organs for survival.
+Native to Mexico, it has a strange, science-fiction charm, endearing to some and the stuff of nightmares to others.
 The axolotl embodies transformation and adaptation, a perfect fit for a translation company’s mascot.
-Plus, we like them.

 The Axolotl and Video Games